Using AU and VST plug-ins on Mac

 - Macintosh HD:/Library/Audio/Plug-Ins/VST/ (VST 2 .vst file extension)

 - Macintosh HD:/Library/Audio/Plug-Ins/VST3/ (VST 3 .vst3 file extension)

 Certain plug-ins may install themselves to the <user> folder.
 This folder is hidden by default, here's how to access hidden folders.

-Macintosh HD:/Users/[Your Username]/Library/Audio/Plug-Ins/Components/ (AU)
+- Macintosh HD:/Users/[Your Username]/Library/Audio/Plug-Ins/Components/ (AU)

-Macintosh HD:/Users/[Your Username]/Library/Audio/Plug-Ins/VST/ (VST 2)
+- Macintosh HD:/Users/[Your Username]/Library/Audio/Plug-Ins/VST/ (VST 2)

-See our dedicated article: VST/AU plug-in doesn't appear in Live.
+7. If you've installed the plug-in correctly but it's still not appearing in Live, see our dedicated article: VST/AU plug-in doesn't appear in Live.